davidlohr/run_qemu/README.md

      utilities (such as `ndctl`), and other convenience operations such as copying your `~/.ssh/id_rsa.pub` for easy ssh access, and your `~/.bashrc` etc.
-   - Boot qemu with the newly compiled kernel provided on the qemu command line, and using the rootfs image above
    - Various options influence the qemu command line generated - there are options to select NUMA config, NVDIMMs, NVME devices, CXL devices etc.
+   - Create and use the `qbuild` working directory under the current path.
+This contains all the setup for `mkosi`, the default `root.img` rootfs image, OVMF files and qemu raw/memory backed files.
+   - Boot qemu with the newly compiled kernel provided on the qemu command line, and using the rootfs image above.
  - More detailed CLI help is available with `run_qemu.sh --help`
  - Once qemu starts, in nographic mode, the Linux console 'takes over' the terminal.
 To interact with it, the following are useful: